skynowa/CppTest/Readme.md

     * <a href="/Core/Operators/In.cpp" title="">✅ `In.cpp`</a>
     * <a href="/Core/Operators/ZeroDivision.cpp" title="">✅ `ZeroDivision.cpp`</a>
     * <a href="/Core/Operators/DecIncInt.cpp" title="Decrement, increment and sequence point">🖊 `DecIncInt.cpp`</a>
-    * <a href="/Core/Operators/PlacementNew.cpp" title="Placement new allows you to construct an object on memory that's already allocated">🖊 `PlacementNew.cpp`</a>
+    * <a href="/Core/Operators/PlacementNew.cpp" title="Placement new allows you to construct an object on memory that's already allocated">✅ `PlacementNew.cpp`</a>
     * <a href="/Core/Operators/NewDelete.cpp" title="replace operator new and delete to log allocations">✅ `NewDelete.cpp`</a>

     </details>